 Later on in the afternoon, we were brought to the Terminal 21 mall for a photo scavenger hunt!
 Because it’s our last night with our current roomies, we were split up into teams consisting of our rooms.
 This activity was much more fun then I could have ever imagined… but maybe that’s because I was on the winning team!
 We had all sorts of crazy tasks in this seven-story mall, some of which being finding the most foreign person at the mall and taking a picture with them.
 Others were recreating a Titanic moment or finding a celebrity lookalike which was surprisingly the trickiest one for my group.
 We ended up with a man wearing a cowboy hat who barely passed as looking like Woody from Toy Story.
 We may have upset a few security guards in the process, but it was worth it.
 So that was pretty cool.

-It’s hard to imagine that we’re leaving in just five days, this trip has seemed to fly by.
-This makes me feel so many different things, in some ways I’m so excited to get home, but in other ways, it just shows how incredibly close we’ve gotten.
+It’s hard to imagine that we’re leaving in just five days, this trip has seemed to fly by because we’re having so much fun in Thailand.
+This makes me feel so many different things, in some ways I’m so excited to get home, but in other ways, it just shows how incredibly close we’ve gotten during our volunteer work in Thailand.
 Mom – I already have my next few trips planned… Florida, Colorado, Ireland, Paris, London, Texas, DC, and New Jersey so get ready.